 The slit lamp is your main tool when it comes to the eye exam, and there are a few features to consider before purchasing.
 First is whether you prefer Tower (Haag-Streit) style or Zeiss style.
 The tower style has the light source at the top of the slit lamp.
 The Zeiss style (also referred to as “Gooseneck” style) has the light source at the bottom of the slit lamp.
 I find that preferences essentially just depend on what style you were trained.
 Really, just the buttons are just in different places.

 The second feature to consider is table model (ideally for hospitals, ERs, medical clinics) or unit model.
 Unit models are the most common type and are mounted on to the slit lamp arm as opposed to a table.
 If you purchase a table model, keep in mind that the adjustable instrument table usually doesn’t come with the slit lamp.

 Next, we must consider slit lamp magnifications.
 This is usually the main reason why one slit lamp is $5,000 and the other is $10,000.
 Which you choose is a matter of how much detail you want to be able to see and how many filters you need.
 Standard slit lamps offer the most commonly used magnifications of 10x and 16x.
 Higher end models such as the Haag-Streit BQ and Marco M5 slit lamps have 5 mags (6x, 10x, 16x, 25x, and 40x).
 5 mag slit lamps also come with more filter options.
-Additionally, if you’re looking for digital imaging capabilities, such as the Marco ION, Topcon DC-4, or Haag-Streit Image Module 900, you’ll usually have to go with a slit lamp that has more magnifications.
+Additionally, if you’re looking for digital imaging capabilities, such as the Marco ION, or the Topcon DC-4, you’ll usually have to go with a slit lamp that has more magnifications.